 The distribution of natural flow gets more complicated when diversions in different reaches share the same priority because there likely will be differing amounts of remaining natural flow in each of the different reaches available to water rights sharing the same priority.
 This can sometimes prevent diversions with identical priority dates from receiving identical percentages of natural flow.
 The simplest example occurs when a diversion sharing the same priority is in a reach with only 1 cfs of remaining natural flow while the other diversion is in a reach with 100 cfs of remaining natural flow.
-If both diversions have a water right for 300 cfs, the percentage of water right filled for the diversion in the reach with only 1 cfs of remaining natural flow will be much lower than the diversion in the reach with 100 cfs of remaining natural flow.
+If both diversions have a water right for 300 cfs, the percentage of water right filled for the diversion in the reach with only 1 cfs of remaining natural flow.
 The situation becomes more complicated, and the solution less apparent, when there are three or four diversions sharing the same priority but have different water right flow rates and are in different reaches with different amounts of remaining natural flow.